Division of IECB Leadership

 Dr. Alexander's leadership extends beyond the university campus, engaging in community partnerships to address broader equity and social justice issues.
 Her collaborative approach and dedication to inclusivity make her a trusted advocate for change within the institution and the wider community.

 Dr. Alexander's expertise, combined with strategic leadership and commitment to equity, makes her a guiding force of change, fostering inclusive environments where all individuals thrive.
 She has been an invited presenter at conferences organized by the National Association for Multicultural Education (NAME), the American Association of Colleges for Teacher Education (AACTE), and the Teacher Education Division of the Council for Exceptional Children (TED CEC).
-Additionally, she has contributed to the International Conference on Urban Education (ICUE), solidifying her reputation as a thought leader and advocate for DEI in education.
+Additionally, she has contributed to the International Conference on Urban Education (ICUE), solidifying her reputation as a thought leader and advocate for IE in education.

 Dr. Alexander can be reached by email at alexanderjn@rowan.edu.